DoubleHelixApp/doublehelixapp.github.io/docs/index.md

 Error | Description
 ------|------------
-**Symbol lookup error** after launching WGSE from command line on Linux/WSL| It's likely you have an old version of Qt installed.
+**Symbol lookup error** after launching DoubleHelix from command line on Linux/WSL| It's likely you have an old version of Qt installed.
 On Debian based distro it's likely the version of `libqt6waylandclient6` or one of its dependencies is too old and the python module for Qt is trying to fetch some symbols from it that were added in a subsequent version.
 You can try to run a `sudo apt update && sudo apt upgrade` but if that doesn't work unfortunately you need to upgrade the Qt version manually, use another distribution (or stick with the CLI once it will be available).
 **Something else does not work on Linux/DoubleHelix is not starting on Linux**| DoubleHelix is tested almost exclusively on Windows for the time being.
 On Windows all the executables needed beside DoubleHelix are shipped with another PyPI package upon which DoubleHelix depends.
 Installing through `pip` is hence sufficient to get `DoubleHelix` working.
 On Linux `DoubleHelix` expects all the executables to be available under `PATH`.
 Consequently there are dependencies that need to be installed manually.
 The installation section provide the dependencies list for Debian-based distros, on other distros the command may change.
 Fetching existing executables from `PATH` means DoubleHelix will have no control no control over the version of the dependencies.
 Ubuntu on WLS is using a fairly old build of samtools for example.
 This means some feature (i.e., FASTA conversion) won't work.
 This will change in the future once DoubleHelix will stop relying on distro executables but frankly this is not a priority at the moment.
 You're anyway more than welcome to open an issue if something is not working correctly.
 **Windows defender is complaining a lot** when launching the pyinstaller distribution, potentially uploading the .exe to the cloud for virus scanning or straight up detecting the binary as a malware| Windows defender is not very happy with unsigned executables.
 You can rest assured DoubleHelix do not contain any malware though.
 DoubleHelix is completely open-source and the way the pyinstaller build is made can be seen in these GitHub Actions: [Windows](https://github.com/DoubleHelixApp/DoubleHelix/blob/main/.github/workflows/python-pyinstaller-win.yml), [Linux](https://github.com/DoubleHelixApp/DoubleHelix/blob/main/.github/workflows/python-pyinstaller-linux.yml).
 One of the long-term goal is to get a certificate and start signing the binary but this won't happen anytime soon.

 ## Configuration

-WGSE utilizes two configuration files to define its operational settings.
+DoubleHelix utilizes two configuration files to define its operational settings.
 These files provide a way to customize the software's behavior without modifying the code.
-The files are loaded in a specific order, allowing for overrides.

-### File Priority

-WGSE prioritizes configuration settings based on the order the files are loaded:

-- **Global Configuration File** (configuration/main.ini): The first file loaded is located in a subdirectory of the WGSE path.
-This file is named wgse.ini by default.
-Settings defined here serve as the base configuration.
-This file is mostly useful when developing to have everything in the same folder.
-- **Local Configuration File** (~/.wgse/main.ini): The second file loaded resides in the user's home directory within a folder named .wgse.
-Settings defined in this file can override the settings from the global configuration file.
+The configuration file is localed in `~/.helix/main.ini`. it's created automatically during the first startup of the program and normally it doesn't need to be modified manually.

 ### Configuration file sample